 paid-, n.
 For all English words beginning thus, see the equivalents beginning ped-.
 These words derive from the Greek παιδ- (paid-), so the paid- stem has sometimes been preferred by scholars as an exact transliteration.

 paidika, παιδικὰ, Greek n.
 The boy in a Greek love affair.
-Unlike the eromenos, there is some implication that the affair has been sexually realised, and a catamite might be referred to as one.
+Unlike the eromenos, who might not have accepted his suitor, there is some implication that the affair has been sexually realised, and a catamite might be referred to as one.

 passive, a.
 In a Greek love context, to be the receiving player, typically the boy, in sexual intercourse, though, as an exception, in modern usage the fellator in oral sex is sometimes considered the passive partner.

 pederast, n.
 A man who sexually prefers boys, typically adolescent.
 Hence ~ic, a.
 [In English use since the 17th century and derived from the Greek παιδεραστής (paiderastes), composed of παῖς, παιδος (pais, paidos), a boy, + ἐραστής (erastes), a lover in the sexual sense.]